jonnonz1/nz-statute-book/acts/public/2026/social-security-accident-compensation-and-calculation-of-weekly-income-amendment-act-2026.md

 This Act is the Social Security (Accident Compensation and Calculation of Weekly Income) Amendment Act 2026.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 11 March 2026.

 ### 3 Principal Act
 This Act amends the Social Security Act 2018.